swampservers/contrib/README.md

 ---

-everything in here (except stuff I downloaded eg. from workshop) is copyrighted by Swamp Servers
+Most things in here are copyrighted and owned by Swamp Servers.
+Anything not owned by us is, to the best of our knowledge, used under license.